De voss History, Family Crest & Coats of Arms

 Early Origins of the De voss family

-Another 185 words (13 lines of text) covering the years 1570, 1606, 1605, 1675 and 1732 are included under the topic Early De voss History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our De voss research.
+Another 93 words (7 lines of text) covering the years 1570, 1606, 1605, 1675 and 1732 are included under the topic Early De voss History in all our PDF Extended History products and printed products wherever possible.

 De voss Spelling Variations